sureyyaakis/sureyya.akis/_posts/2018-05-02-GCD-and-LCM-Euclids-Algorithm.md

 What is LCM?
 ---
-the least common multiple, lowest common multiple, or smallest common multiple of two integers a and b, usually denoted by LCM, is the smallest positive integer that is divisible by both a and b.
+The least common multiple (LCM) of two numbers is the smallest number (not zero) that is a multiple of both.

 ?
 ---